Meta-Dependence in Conditional Independence Testing

 \subsection{Parameter Perturbations}

-In linear additive Gaussian models, each variable $V$ is associated with additive Gaussian noise $N_V$ that is mutually independent between different variables.
-To simplify our examples, we will assume that $N_V$ is set to a variance such that all random variables are standardized, meaning that $\rho_{A, B \given \bvec{C}} = \Cov(A, B \given \bvec{C})$.
+In linear additive Gaussian models, each variable $V$ is associated with an additive, independent Gaussian noise term $N_V$.
+To simplify our examples, we will assume that $N_V$ is chosen so that all random variables are standardized, meaning that $\rho_{A, B \given \bvec{C}} = \Cov(A, B \given \bvec{C})$.

 Consider the following system with $\alpha\neq 0$: